The National Minimum Wage

 If the employer refuses, the employee can take the employer to an employment tribunal.

 Most workers are entitled to receive at least the NMW.
-Whether employment is full-time, part-time, or on a casual (zero hours) basis makes no difference to the employee’s rights.
+Whether employment is full-time, part-time, or on a casual (zero hours) basis makes no difference to the employee’s rights (similar to entitlements for being paid for holiday leave).
 Agency workers, trainees, and piecework workers also have the same rights.

 Workers must be at least school leaving age to receive the NMW.
 Only workers over 25 years of age can receive the National Living Wage.